Remember when you had your first online e-commerce store, and you were tracking your inventory shipment every hour to see where it was?

 For pre-startup businesses, ShipBob has a self-serve business Growth plan.
 This is aimed at companies and merchants shipping under 400 orders per month.
 For everyone else, a more detailed quote will need to be done.

-However, core costs include:
+However, core costs include the following:

 |Receiving||$25 for the first 2 hours ($40 per hour after that)|